abtraore/LanguageModelingFromScratch/readme.md

 The repository contains a series of algorithms for language modeling (LM).
 I tried to use the LM to generate few malian family names.

-## BiGRAM.
+## BiGRAM

-I arranged the the character as bigrams,
+For this experiment I arranged the the character as bigrams.
+The objective is to generate the next charcter based on the first.

 ### Frequency

-the objective is to generate the next charcter based on the first.
-I computed the probality distribution by using the the words frequency.
+I computed the probality distribution by using the bigrams word frequency.
 More information in `bigram_count.py`.
 Here is the the frequency table:

 <img src="./assets/frequency.png" width="50%">